Haidra-Org/horde-model-reference/README.md

 ```
 python -m pip install horde_model_reference
 ```
 This library has a number of python classes which may assist you in working with the model reference.
-The following paths may be of interest:
+The following files may be of interest:
 - horde_model_reference\model_reference_records.py
   - Contains pydantic definitions, and some meta information, for all record types.
 - horde_model_reference\meta_consts.py